 History

 Library @1900The Southworth Library at 24 West Main Street was designed by Ithaca architect William Henry Miller in Romanesque Revival style and completed in 1894.
 Jennie McGraw Fiske, who gave Cornell University its chimes, bequeathed the idea and the funds for this library.
 The building is on the National Register of Historic Places.
-For a visual history of the library, check out this link.

 Jennie McGrawJennie McGraw Fiske